romdalf/glowing-octo-eureka/docs/latest/operations/disk-full.md

 ## Recovering from a full disk

-To recover from a disk full error, you can either add new storage space into the affected node, or delete existing persistent volume claims`.
+To recover from a disk full error, you can either add new storage space into the affected node, or delete existing persistent volume claims.

 >**N.B.** However you choose to resolve the issue, the **Ondat Daemonset
 >Pod must be restarted**.